eficode/robotframework-oxygen/DEVGUIDE.md

 ```

-Next we can update the unit tests in `locusthandler/tests/test_locust.py` to test that the pass value is calculated correctly depending on the value of `failure_percentage`:
+Now that we have defined the failure percentage function in locusthandler, next we update the unit tests in `locusthandler/tests/test_locust.py` to test that the pass value is calculated correctly depending on the value of `failure_percentage`.

+ **Make the necessary changes to  `locusthandler/tests/test_locust.py` file according to the following code snippet or replace the whole `test_locust.py` with the following code.**

 ```
 from unittest import TestCase